k-samarth/Langchain/LandchainNotes.md

 ### Introduction
 LangChain is a framework for developing applications powered by language models.
-It helps in creating pllications that:
+It helps in creating applications that:
 - Are Context-aware
 - Reason